rmcong/GLNet_TCYB2022/README.md

 Project: https://rmcong.github.io/proj_GLNet.html

-# Code and Results of RRNet:
+# Code and Results of GLNet:
   - Coming soon......

-# If you use our RRNet, please cite our paper:
+# If you use our GLNet, please cite our paper:

     @article{GLNet,
         title={Global-and-local collaborative learning for co-Salient object detection},